 Khan AcademyThe Khan Academy video explains hyperinflation as two feedback loops.
 First, the more the government prints, the higher the prices go, but the higher the prices go, the more the government needs to print to pay for whatever it needs to pay for.
 The other cycle is that the faster prices go up the more people hoard real goods.
 But the more people hoard real goods and less cash, the bigger the impact of constant real value of new money (and so bigger nominal value).
 Hoarding can be done by buying extra stuff ahead of when they normally would or waiting to sell things until prices have gone up.
 They keep less cash and more real goods.
-These two cycles can go on and on and prices keep going up.
+These two cycles can spiral out of control.

 Addiction to Monetary HeroinThe economy and government get addicted to cheap money.
 The longer our reliance on it and the greater our dependence, the more it takes on the toxic dynamics of an addictive drug: we can only sustain a feeling of wellbeing by increasing resort to it.
 If at any point the cheap money is removed the economy and government will nearly fall apart.
 But over time a larger and larger dosage is needed.
 Eventually the patient dies.